BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_05.md

 First, head over to Gearen.
 I recommend at this point buying the Golden Surfboard and, if you have the AP, the Golden Claws.
 We won't be able to come back here for a little while after getting Surf, so get the surfboard now.

+Make your way down to Oceana Pier.
+Here, you can buy a single *Link Heart* for $10000.
+Worth doing if you are using Pokemon that normally evolve by trading in your team.

 Level up Slugma to Level 38 to get **Magcargo**.
 Add it and Emolga to your party, then head back to Route 2's trailer to get *Charcoal* and *Magnet*, as well as *TM96 Nature Power*!

 There's one more quest we can do.
 Go to Sheridan Village.
 We're gonna take the female Phantump we caught and breed it at the day care to get an Egg.
 Of what we have, male Cacnea, Oddish, Bellsprout, Sunkern, Cherubi, Slugma, and Shuppet are all good choices for partners if you have them.